-Oslo.
-Oslo is Norway’s capital and most populous city.
-It’s known for its green spaces and museums.
-Things to do include seeing the Holmenkollen Ski Jump, the Viking Ship Museum, the Norwegian National Opera, and Akershus Castle.
+Oslo is Norway’s capital and most populous city, known for its green spaces and museums.
+Things to do include seeing are the Holmenkollen Ski Jump, the Viking Ship Museum, the Norwegian National Opera, and Akershus Castle.

-Pulpit Rock.
 This is the most popular hike in Norway.
-Easily accessible from Stavanger, expect large crowds of people during the summer months.
+This is easily accessible from Stavanger, so expect large crowds of people during the summer months.
 The six kilometre hike starts at the mountain lodge Preikestolen Fjellstue.
 Allow a total of four hours for this moderately demanding roundtrip that ascends 350 metres.

-Bergen.
 Bergen is the second largest city in Norway.
-Around 10 percent of the population in Bergen are students, which adds a fresh and youthful mood to the city’s vibe.
-Alongside its offerings of museums, art galleries, cultural events and dining opportunities, as well as the possibilities offered by its accessible sea and mountains, this contributes to making it a lively and vibrant city.
-Eat fish caught fresh from the ocean, visit Bryggen, the Hanseatic houses that dominate the harbor, and get a bird’s eye view of the city from the funicular.
+Around 10% of the population in Bergen are students, which adds a fresh and youthful mood to the city’s vibe.
+Museums, art galleries, cultural events and dining opportunities, as well as the possibilities offered by its accessible sea and mountains, contribute to making Bergen a lively and vibrant city.
+Eat fish caught fresh from the ocean, visit Bryggen, the Hanseatic houses that dominate the harbour, and get a bird’s eye view of the city from the funicular.

-Geirangerfjord.
-A UNESCO World Heritage Site, Geirangerfjord is labeled is one of the most beautiful fjords in Norway.
-For nature lovers, there in plenty on offer.
+A UNESCO World Heritage Site, Geirangerfjord is labeled as one of the most beautiful fjords in all of Norway.
+For nature lovers, there is plenty on offer.
 Experience the fjords and the waterfalls from one of the many available sightseeing trips, go hiking in stunning surroundings or experience the fjords from a new perspective in a kayak.
 Other popular activities in the area include fishing, rafting and cycling.

-The area’s unique natural surroundings were created during a succession of ice ages, when glaciers carved out deep fjords and shaped the high mountains – and it is not a coincidence that the Geirangerfjord today often appears on lists of the most spectacular places in the world.
+The unique natural surroundings were created during a succession of ice ages.
+During this time glaciers carved out deep fjords and shaped the high mountains.
+And it’s not a coincidence that the Geirangerfjord today often appears on lists of the most spectacular places in the world.

-Kjeragbolten.
-Quickly becoming another Norwegian icon, 1084 metres above Lysefjorden, large boulder wedged in a mountain crevasse.
+Kjeragbolten is quickly becoming another Norwegian icon.
+Only 1084 metres above Lysefjorden, this large boulder is wedged in a mountain crevasse.
 Do you dare step out onto this rock?
 Even if you don’t, the hike to get there is packed with breathtaking scenery.